 The Secret to Coping Crown Molding

-Cut the crown at the same angle as the projection and the cope will fit every time
+Carpenter Bill Shaw demonstrates how cutting the crown at the same angle as the projection ensures that the cope will fit every time.

 Coping crown molding is as much an art as it is a science.
 It involves a set of skills and techniques passed from master to apprentice, or less formally, from one guy on the job to another.
 After working with trim for a long time and talking to a great many carpenters, I have developed a handful of crown-coping techniques that I’d like to pass along.
 Created out of need, the techniques are based partly on math, partly on common sense, and partly on learning from mistakes.